attilammagyar/js80p/README.md

 the room size of the Reverb effect, so you can play with the pitch long after all notes have been released.
 Aftertouch adds a vibrato effect to the note belonging to the highest pressed key.

+<a id="preset-flute-mono"></a>

+### Flute Mono

+A monophonic version of the Flute preset: a synth flute sound with a couple of
+tricks: the pitch of the notes decreases slightly when they end, and the mod wheel adds a little embellishment to the beginning of each note.
+Aftertouch adds more emphasis to the note.

 <a href="#toc">Table of Contents</a>